-The governmental policies to do community development in the erstwhile torn neighborhoods have gained traction of the anti-displacement activists, who often raise their voices against racially motivated gentrification.
+Governmental policies to implement community development projects in the erstwhile torn neighborhoods have gained traction with the anti-displacement activists, who often raise their voices against racially motivated gentrification.
+But many human rights watchdogs are trying to stop gentrification in one way or another.

-Urban revitalization is undoubtedly a promising process to equip the old-fashioned neighborhood with modern-day facilities, as it reduces crime as suggested by the social disorganization theory of criminology.
+Urban revitalization is undoubtedly a promising process to equip the old-fashioned neighborhood with modern-day facilities.
+This, in turn, reduces crime, as suggested by the social disorganization theory of criminology.

 Urban revitalization and gentrification go hand in hand, as the latter is the by-product of the former.
-But proper planning can avoid this displacement.
+But proper urban revitalization can avoid this displacement.

 Why is urban renewal an important element of modern societies, and how can it be done without triggering racial gentrification and cultural displacement?
 Let’s see.